tokio-rs/rdbc/README.md

     fn get_f64(&self, i: u64) -> Result<Option<f64>>;
     fn get_string(&self, i: u64) -> Result<Option<String>>;
     fn get_bytes(&self, i: u64) -> Result<Option<Vec<u8>>>;

-}
+    // NOTE that only a subset of data types are supported so far in this PoC
+    // and accessors need to be added for other types such as date and time }

 /// Meta data for result set